cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 1. Click **Ok**.

-You should now be connected to the instance.
+You should now be connected to the remote F1 instance running Centos 7.

 #### Open the lab instructions on the remote F1 instance

-1. Double click on the **Chromium** icon, it opens the browser and loads the lab instructions.
+1. In the remote instance, double click on the **Chromium** icon.
+    - It opens the browser and loads the lab instructions.
     - Note: if a "keyring" popup comes up, click **Cancel**.

-1. Continue following the lab instructions from within the remote instance
+1. Continue following the lab instructions from within the remote instance and the Chromium browser.
     - We suggest you perform all your copy-paste from the instructions to the shell within the RDP session to avoid issues.